 On 8 September 2016, thirty non-governmental organisations addressed a letter to the Minister of Energy, the Minister of Public Enterprises, the Minister of Environmental Affairs, the Minister of Health urging them to take all steps necessary to ensure that Eskom honours government’s legal obligations and its renewable energy policy objectives to secure clean energy that will protect people’s health and well-being.
 The Chief Executive Officer of Eskom and the Chairperson of Eskom’s Board of Directors were also copied in the letter.

 Open letter by 30 non-governmental organisations to cabinet members (8 September 2016)

 CER’s requests for access to information

 On 18 May 2016 and 2 June 2016, the Centre for Environmental Rights requested access to information relating to emission reductions, the decommissioning of coal-fired power stations and annual emission reports.
 On 5 October 2016, the CER received a letter from Eskom stating that the CER’s PAIA Request of 2 June 2016 has been granted.
-Eskom has still not made a decision in relation to the CER’s PAIA Request of 18 May 2016.
+The annual emission reports are available here.

 Emission reduction plans and decommissioning plans (25 April 2016)